 “Adun and 12 other friends have been closely monitored by the Chiang Rai Provincial Social Development and Human Security Office,” says Siripan Kongsuriyanawin, Compassion Thailand Child Protection Specialist.
 “When the psychologists assessed [them], the mental state of all 13 children is normal.”

 A big change coming for Adun

-Would you join us in praying for Adun during this huge change?
+Would you join us in praying for Adun?

 - Praise God that the government has granted Adun Thai citizenship, opening up future opportunities for him.

-- Pray that Adun and all the boys would continue to heal mentally and
+- Praise God that Adun and all the boys are healing mentally and emotionally.

-- Pray that as he makes this major shift, Adun will find good friends and mentors to support him through life.
+- Pray that Adun will find good friends and mentors to support him through life.

 - Pray that Adun will continue finding hope and strength in the Lord.